cwilden/nlp-documentWordCount/README.md

 # nlp-documentWordCount
-Using John Snow Labs NLP Pretrained Pipeline to tokenize a corpus and return tuples of unique word and associated word count
+Using John Snow Labs NLP Pretrained Pipeline to tokenize a corpus and return tuples of unique word and associated word count.
+This code runs on a DataBricks notebook.